 Demand for food will greatly increase in the coming decades due to rising incomes and an additional two or three billion people to feed.
-Agriculture needs to change to meet this demand in a sustainable manner.
-Investing in agriculture is also one of the most effective strategies for achieving critical post-2015 development goals related to poverty and hunger, nutrition and health, education, economic and social growth, peace and security, and preserving the world’s environment.
+Agriculture needs to change to meet this demand in a sustainable manner, as called for by SDG 2.
+Investing in agriculture is also one of the most effective strategies for achieving the SDGs related to poverty and hunger, nutrition and health, education, economic and social growth, peace and security, and preserving the world’s environment.

-The Thematic Group believes that it is possible to eradicate extreme poverty, hunger and undernourishment by 2030 and sustain food security without irreversibly damaging the world’s natural resources, even in a time of climatic changes and extremes.
+This Thematic Network believes that it is possible to eradicate extreme poverty, hunger and undernourishment by 2030 and sustain food security without irreversibly damaging the world’s natural resources, even in a time of climatic changes and extremes.
 To achieve that, rising food yields must be decoupled from unsustainable utilization of water, energy, fertilizers, chemicals, and land.
-We call for a multi-faceted agro-ecological intensification of food production to
+We call for a multi-faceted agro-ecological intensification of food production to:

 - Increase productivity by at least 70% on existing crop and pasture land;

 - Make farming an attractive economic development opportunity for people living in rural areas, particularly smallholder farmers, small to medium entrepreneurs, and youth;